 Thurgood Marshall's Writing Program, Dimensions of CultureDiversity, Justice, and Imagination (DOC), challenges students to develop a historically grounded understanding of the diverse experiences that have shaped U.S. culture.
 The distinctive core sequence, which serves as the centerpiece of the general education requirements, emphasizes a deep examination of American society.
 DOC is designed to be an interdisciplinary curriculum that explores the promise of the nation's founding ideals juxtaposed to collective struggles to realize those ideals for all communities.
-The year-long Dimensions of Culture Program introduces TMC students to major issues in the history of the United States with an emphasis on the tension between the nation's founding principles and the inequality and lack of opportunity experienced by various groups over time.
+DOC 100D is open to Thurgood Marshall College transfer (IGETC) students, as well as Juniors and Seniors from the other five colleges.
+It satisfies UCSD's Diversity, Equity & Inclusion requirement.

 AA-EOE: The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.

 San Diego, CA

 - Curriculum Vitae - Your most recently updated C.V.

 - Contributions to Diversity Description - Please describe any teaching strategies you currently use or plan to use to foster a diverse and inclusive learning experience, and to enable all students to excel and fully participate in the learning process.